Research-Based

 Which Probiotic Should I Take?

-There are many specific probiotic supplements that include different bacterial strains.
-Some of the most popular and beneficial strains are from the following three genera: Lactobacillus, Bifidobacterium, and Cerevisiae.
-These strains are all broad-spectrum probiotics, which makes them more beneficial microbes when they reach the gut.
-Higher quality probiotics will put more strains or colony-forming units in their capsules to ensure the most benefits.
+Many specific probiotic supplements include different bacterial strains.
+Some of the most popular and beneficial strains come from the following three genera: Lactobacillus, Bifidobacterium, and Cerevisiae.
+These strains are all broad-spectrum probiotics, making them more beneficial microbes when they reach the gut.
+Higher quality probiotics include more strains or colony-forming units in their capsules to ensure maximum benefits.

 Top Probiotic Brands

-• Seed: This brand provides a symbiotic, which is a combination of both a probiotic and prebiotic.
-The brand states that it uses strains of good bacteria that provide benefits to things like the gi tract, heart health, immune system, and reproductive health.
-It is also allergen-free and has formulas specific to males and females.
+• Seed: This brand provides a symbiotic, which combines both a probiotic and prebiotic.
+The brand states that it uses strains of beneficial bacteria that provide benefits to the gi tract, heart health, immune system, and reproductive health.
+It’s also allergen-free and has formulas specific to males and females.
 This probiotic supplement also effectively reaches both the large intestines and small intestines.

-• 1MD Complete Probiotics Platinum: This probiotic supplement contains both probiotics and prebiotics to provide support for the gastrointestinal system and associated health benefits.
+• 1MD Complete Probiotics Platinum: This probiotic supplement contains both probiotics and prebiotics to support the gastrointestinal system and associated health benefits.
 This supplement comes in delayed-release capsules that ensure the probiotics reach the intestines and survive harsh stomach conditions.
-There is also a guaranteed 51 billion powerful CFU’s in each capsule and 11 potent probiotic strains.
-There is also a Nutraflora prebiotic fiber included in the formula.
+There’s also a guaranteed 51 billion powerful CFU’s in each capsule and 11 potent probiotic strains.
+There’s also Nutraflora prebiotic fiber included in the formula.

 • Gundry MD Bio Complete 3: This formula helps reduce the effects of “leaky gut” and other digestive disorders.
-It combines effective all-natural ingredients to help protect your body from endotoxin overload in the gut, as well as research-based probiotics that overcrowd bad bacteria.
+It combines effective all-natural ingredients to help protect your body from endotoxin overload in the gut, along with research-based probiotics that overcrowd bad bacteria.
 It can also help offset an acidic environment in the large intestine.
-This probiotic is also known to have a long shelf life.
+This probiotic is also known for its long shelf life.

 Probiotic Pill Capsules

-When it comes to choosing the right probiotic for you, you must look at your unique digestive health.
+When choosing the right probiotic for you, you must consider your unique digestive health.
 Our entire body benefits from probiotic use, so it can definitely be helpful to include.
 As an alternative to probiotic supplements, you can also consume probiotic-rich foods like fermented vegetables, yoghurt, kombucha, and other fermented foods like kimchi and sauerkraut.
-These dietary probiotics also effectively reach the large intestine and boost specific strains of probiotics for overall gut health.
-To achieve optimal benefits, you can take a probiotic capsule a day on an empty stomach to ensure that your human gut maintains that equilibrium.
+These dietary probiotics also effectively reach the large intestine and boost specific probiotic strains for overall gut health.
+To achieve optimal benefits, you can take a probiotic capsule daily on an empty stomach to ensure that your gut maintains that equilibrium.

 Final Thoughts: Probiotics and Your Health

-There are so many benefits of probiotics for the entire body.
-Users provide evidence of their skin clearing, digestion benefiting, mood-lifting, and diet/weight altering as a result of these supplements.
-They help allow the good bacteria in the gut to flourish, contributing to whole-body health.
-Probiotic supplements can be a great addition to your everyday routine; just be sure to consult a doctor first, especially if you have digestive issues.
+There are numerous benefits of probiotics for the entire body.
+Users report evidence of clearer skin, improved digestion, lifted mood, and diet/weight changes as a result of these supplements.
+They help beneficial gut bacteria flourish, contributing to whole-body health.
+Probiotic supplements can be an excellent addition to your daily routine; just be sure to consult a doctor first, especially if you have digestive issues.

 Photo of author